NormanBaechtold/ServiceSystem/README.md

 # Content

-**SimplyGo_ServiceSystem** holds the framework, based on a real-life use-case of the digital Platform "SimplyGo".
+**SimplyGo_ServiceSystem** holds the framework, based on a real-life use-case of the digital platform "SimplyGo".
 The framework consits of...

  - A Context Map ("SimplyGo_ContextMap.png")
  - A complete view of the SimplyGo service system ("SimplyGo_ServiceSystem.png")